aslak01/denoscripts/histStockPriceAdder/README.md

 # histStockPriceAdder

+## Broken due to a bug in deno for the moment

 iterates over an array of stock trades and adds a value from yahoo finance

 use `-m` to add a modifier to the stock lookup i.e. `OL` to check the symbols on